xsf/xmpp.org/content/blog/newsletter/2026-02-05-newsletter.md

 ### XMPP Clients and Applications

 - [Conversations](https://conversations.im/) has released versions [2.19.8](https://codeberg.org/iNPUTmice/Conversations/releases/tag/2.19.8) and [2.19.9](https://codeberg.org/iNPUTmice/Conversations/releases/tag/2.19.9) for Android.
-This versions introduce a fix for calls getting stuck at connecting when 'Use Relays' is enabled but server doesn't have any and bandwidth optimizations and combine QR code related actions (show, scan, invite) into one central menu.
+These versions introduce a fix for calls getting stuck at connecting when 'Use Relays' is enabled but server doesn't have any.
+They also come with bandwidth optimizations and they combine QR code related actions (show, scan, invite) into one central menu.
 You can take a look at the [changelog](https://codeberg.org/iNPUTmice/Conversations/src/branch/master/CHANGELOG.md) for all the details.
-- [Gajim](https://gajim.org/) has released version [2.4.2](https://gajim.org/posts/2026-01-15-gajim-2.4.2-released/) and [2.4.3](https://gajim.org/posts/2026-01-21-gajim-2.4.3-released/) of its free and fully featured chat app for XMPP.
+- [Gajim](https://gajim.org/) has released versions [2.4.2](https://gajim.org/posts/2026-01-15-gajim-2.4.2-released/) and [2.4.3](https://gajim.org/posts/2026-01-21-gajim-2.4.3-released/) of its free and fully featured chat app for XMPP.
 Installing Gajim on macOS is now only a single click away.
-This release brings a simplified macOS setup, easier sharing for files and support for link previews, along many other improvements, changes and some important bug fixes.
-Thank you for all your contributions!
+Gajim 2.4.2 release brings a simplified macOS setup, easier sharing for files and support for link previews, along many other improvements, changes and some important bug fixes.
 You can take a look at the [changelog](https://dev.gajim.org/gajim/gajim/-/blob/master/ChangeLog) for all the details.
 - [Kaidan](https://www.kaidan.im/) has released versions [0.14.0](https://www.kaidan.im/2026/01/01/kaidan-0.14.0/) and [0.15.0](https://www.kaidan.im/2026/01/30/kaidan-0.15.0/) of its user-friendly and modern chat app for XMPP.
 The former release brings support for advanced media sharing and registration provider filtering, while the latter implements an integrated search field and experimental support for Audio/Video Calls (with most of the work being funded by [NLnet](https://nlnet.nl/foundation/) via [NGI Zero Entrust](https://nlnet.nl/entrust/) and [NGI Zero Commons Fund](https://nlnet.nl/commonsfund/) with [public money](https://publiccode.eu/en/) provided by the European Commission) in addition to some very useful improvements and lots of fixes!
 You can find a detailed list of new features, bugfixes and notes in their respective release announcements, or the [changelog](https://invent.kde.org/network/kaidan/-/blob/Kaidan/0.15/NEWS.md?ref_type=heads).

 {{< figure src="/images/newsletter/2026-02-05/kaidan.png" caption="Kaidan 0.15.0: Experimental Audio/Video support on Linux." >}}

 - [Monal](https://monal-im.org/) has released versions [6.4.17](https://github.com/monal-im/Monal/releases/tag/Build_iOS_1072) for iOS and macOS.
-- [Monocles](https://monocles.eu/more) has released version [2.1](https://codeberg.org/monocles/monocles_chat/releases/tag/CodebergRelease-v2.1) of its chat client for Android.
+- [Monocles](https://monocles.eu/more) has released version [2.1](https://codeberg.org/monocles/monocles_chat/releases/tag/CodebergRelease-v2.1) of its chat app for Android.
 This a **huge update** with three fundamental new features: [Stories](/extensions/xep-0501.html), [Feeds](/extensions/xep-0472.html), and Phone log.
 In addition to many other improvements and features such as account sorting and improved [message deletion](/extensions/xep-0424.html), this update also brings new support for multiple XEPs.
 Thanks to the standardization of XMPP, it is now possible to have social interaction across different XMPP platforms and messengers.
-The new features bring more functions that are fully compatible with the XMPP web platform [Movim](https://movim.eu/).
+These new features bring more functions that are fully compatible with the XMPP web platform [Movim](https://movim.eu/).

 {{< figure src="/images/newsletter/2026-02-05/monocles-stories.png" caption="Create your stories today and make a post for your contacts in [Monocles Chat](https://monocles.eu/more) or [Movim](https://movim.eu/)!" >}}